-DVinsight from Agnisys is a smart editor for creation of UVM-based testbenches.
+DVinsight from Agnisys is a smart editor for the creation of UVM-based testbenches.
 It checks and provides helpful insight into user code and ensures compliance with UVM best practices while adhering to established standards.
 It accelerates the learning curve of new DV engineers while fostering error-free code development by expert DV developers.
 The many capabilities of DVinsight start with a range of smart editing features.

-Creation of new code is made much easier by context-sensitive hints and user guidance.
+The creation of new code is made much easier by context-sensitive hints and user guidance.
 The tool provides templates to the user and performs automatic code completion whenever possible.
 If the user starts typing the name of a variable or testbench component, the tool will display all the available options in a pop-up menu for easy selection.
-The same process applies when the user types part of a language construct; the tool proves a menu of code hints.
+The same process applies when the user types part of a language construct; the tool provides a menu of code hints.
 When the user makes a selection, the tool automatically generates a template to be filled in.
 For example, selecting an “if” construct generates the “if() … begin … end” template, while selecting “if else” creates the “if() … begin … end … else … begin … end” template.

 The smart editing features extend well beyond writing new code to cover navigating and editing existing code.
 The user can edit multiple files quickly by opening them in multiple split windows.
-DVinsight can compares two versions of a file and shows the differences side by side.
+DVinsight can compare two versions of a file and show the differences side by side.
 The user can open an “insight” of files within the same editor window.
 For example, using the “Ctrl + E” shortcut on an instance of a class will open the file with the class definition for editing.
 Any changes made to the class, such as adding a method, will be visible in the pop-up windows back in the original file.

 Beyond correct syntax and semantics, proper indentation and copious comments are important aspects of creating testbench code that is understandable, maintainable, and extensible for follow-on design projects.
 DVinsight provides handy keyboard shortcuts to make both of these tasks easier.
 The currently selected line, multiple lines, or block of lines is indented right with each “Ctrl + [” and left with each “Ctrl + ]” shortcut.
-The user can start a single-line comment at the current location by “Ctrl + /” and a multi-line comment with the “Ctrl + Shift + /” combination.
+The user can start a single-line comment at the current location with “Ctrl + /” and a multi-line comment with the “Ctrl + Shift + /” combination.
 When it comes to shortcuts, many users have years of experience with the Vim (based on vi) text editor or the Emacs text editor.
 They can use their familiar key bindings within DVinsight.

 Helps in creating DV testbench code that is correct by construction